 About Looking for a CR-82 Compliant Crate

 " . . . that the container or crate must be constructed of wood, metal, synthetic materials, weld mesh or wire mesh.
 Additional design principles regarding frame, sides, floor, roof and doors also apply.
 No portion of the crate may be plastic.
 The crate door must be made of heavy wire mesh, metal or reinforced wood and should have a secure means of fastening that cannot be opened accidentally."

-A few years ago I flew my 2 Rottweilers across the pond and back using hard plastic crates that cost me around $120 each, and now if I need to travel again to Europe, it looks like they need to be flown with crates that abide to the new IATA rules.
-I was quite disappointed though when I saw some jaw-dropping prices some companies charged for aluminum crates that met or even exceeded the new requirements!
-An aluminum crate could easily cost near $600 each, which along with the airline fees charged, I estimated the costs for my dogs would highly surpass the costs for our tickets!
+A few years ago, I flew my 2 Rottweilers across the pond and back using hard plastic crates that cost me around $120 each, and now if I need to travel again to Europe, it looks like they need to be flown with crates that abide to the new IATA rules.
+I was quite disappointed, though, when I saw the jaw-dropping prices some companies charged for aluminum crates that met or even exceeded the new requirements!
+An aluminum crate could easily cost near $600 each—along with the airline fees charged, I estimated the costs for my dogs would highly surpass the costs for our tickets!

-DISCLAIMER: this article may be outdated and not up-to-date with the latest airline requirements.
+This article may be outdated and not up-to-date with the latest airline requirements.
 Please consult with your airline for the most up-to-date information in regards to their breed restrictions and crate requirements.